-- 3. Students not admitted under the above criteria may be considered for admission on an exceptional basis if they fall into one of the following categories.
+3. Students not admitted under the above criteria may be considered for admission on an exceptional basis if they fall into one of the following categories.
 However, no more than five percent of the applicant pool will be allowed to waive the minimum index and curricular requirements.
-This category of exceptions continues the university's policy to admit unique, talented, culturally disadvantaged and/or ethnic minority students whose academic records are deemed to be inadequately reflective of their potential for success at the university, or whose special talents/diversity will enhance the life and character of the institution. - A. SELF-IDENTIFIED ETHNIC MINORITY APPLICANTS WHO DO NOT MEET THE MINIMUM REQUIREMENTS FOR ADMISSION MAY BE CONSIDERED ON A SPECIAL BASIS.
-THEIR APPLICATIONS AND SUPPORTING CREDENTIALS WILL BE REFERRED TO THE DIRECTOR OF ETHNIC STUDENT AFFAIRS.
-Upon review of these credentials and possible interviews, the director of Ethnic Student Affairs may petition, on behalf of the student, for special consideration for admission if he/she believes that the traditional academic measures are not indicative of the student's potential.
-If the director of Admissions concurs with such a recommendation, the student will be admitted. - B. Any denied student not falling into one of the previous categories will have the option of requesting a personal interview and review of credentials with an admissions officer.
+This category of exceptions continues the university's policy to admit unique, talented, culturally disadvantaged and/or ethnic minority students whose academic records are deemed to be inadequately reflective of their potential for success at the university, or whose special talents/diversity will enhance the life and character of the institution.

+A. Self-identified ethnic minority applicants who do not meet the minimum requirements for admission may be considered on a special basis.
+Their applications and supporting credentials will be referred to the Director of Ethnic Student Affairs.
+Upon review of these credentials and possible interviews, the Director of Ethnic Student Affairs may petition, on behalf of the student, for special consideration for admission if he/she believes that the traditional academic measures are not indicative of the student's potential.
+If the Director of Admissions concurs with such a recommendation, the student will be admitted.

+B. Any denied student not falling into one of the previous categories will have the option of requesting a personal interview and review of credentials with an admissions officer.
 Such a student must provide information why curriculum requirements should be waived or why an AI value does not reflect her/his potential of success at the university.
 The admissions officer may admit the student under the five percent category.
-However, if the student's initial denial is sustained after such a review, he/she may still appeal for special consideration to the Credits and Admissions Committee, who will have the final authority to
+However, if the student's initial denial is sustained after such a review, he/she may still appeal for special consideration to the Credits and Admissions Committee, who will have the final authority to deny or admit students under condition or exception.

-DENY OR ADMIT STUDENTS UNDER CONDITION OR EXCEPTION.

-- B. Except as previously noted, applicants meeting the index criteria but failing to meet the high school curriculum criteria will not be admitted to the university until they qualify by completing the requirements through a community school. - C. New freshman applicants who present credentials with subject matter deficiencies but have an ACT score at the 50th percentile of the college-bound population, or comparable ranking on the SAT and have a cumulative GPA of a 2.0 or better may be admitted on condition.
+- 4. Except as previously noted, applicants meeting the index criteria but failing to meet the high school curriculum criteria will not be admitted to the university until they qualify by completing the requirements through a community school. - 5.
+New freshman applicants who present credentials with subject matter deficiencies but have an ACT score at the 50th percentile of the college-bound population, or comparable ranking on the SAT and have a cumulative GPA of a 3.0 or better may be admitted on condition.
 Conditional admission will include a statement of the nature of the deficiency and the manner and time in which it shall be remediated.